 (3) No person is precluded by a contract from doing such acts and things as are necessary to comply with an improvement notice or is liable under any contract to any penalty for doing such acts and things.

-[Section 31A inserted by No. 68 of 2004 s.
+[Section 31A inserted: No. 68 of 2004 s.
 76.]

 31AA.
 Notification of compliance